webmin/webmin.com/content/download.md

    The source package can be installed on any of the supported OS, such as **FreeBSD**, **HP/UX**, **AIX**, and all other flavors of Linux.
 However, if your system supports one of the other package formats like **`rpm`** or **`deb`** packages, it is *recommended* to install it from that type of package.

-## Development Nightly Builds
+## Development Builds
-There are development nightly builds available for testing purposes only and can be found on [builds.webmin.dev](https://builds.webmin.dev/) page.
+There are development pre-release and nightly builds available for testing purposes only.
+These builds may be unstable or lack certain features.
+Use them at your own risk!

+### Pre-release Builds
+Pre-release builds can be found on [download.webmin.com/devel](https://download.webmin.com/devel/) page.

+### Nightly Builds
+Nightly builds can be found on [builds.webmin.dev](https://builds.webmin.dev/) page.